 In those early moments of chaos, I was blessed to have art supplies.
 I had hand me down crayons and colored pencils and I drew everything.
 I illustrated books to learn English, I drew art to cover up the dingy walls in our apartment, I drew to feel as close to the magic my grandparent’s showed me existed back home.

 As I grew older, the chaos in my life only got bigger.
 I’ve spent my life collecting moments like seashells and now I’m 28 years old and I have countless jars full of them; pretty ones that are in pristine condition and half broken shards that I kept only because of the pain they caused me.

 I began writing intentionally in 2015.
 In my notes app.
 Fragments of sentences I would come up with inspired by something I remembered living, or my favorite color that day, or a song I was listening to, or a boy I thought I was in love with.
 I’ve been writing in the same notes app for 8 years now.
 It takes me like 3 solid minutes of scrolling like a maniac to get to the bottom to start a new piece.

 Recently life became the most chaotic it has ever been.
-I know that sounds dramatic, considering we just survived a global pandemic (are still surviving?
-I dont even know what year it is right now).
+In August of 2022, I was diagnosed with thyroid cancer and my whole world, as I knew it, changed.
 In the midst of this chaos, I have witnessed some of the most special magical moments I’ve seen.
-Magic that sparkles extra bright amidst the chaos of life send me to a mystical place where I romanticize my life as if I were writing a screenplay for it.
+Magic that sparkles extra bright amidst the chaos of life sends me to a mystical place where I romanticize my life as if I were writing a screenplay for it.
 That’s how I got to the word “mayhem”.
 It seemed much more theatrical than “chaos”.